pete-gordon/oricutron/ReadMe.txt

 games with Oricutron.

-Thanks to DBug, Twilighte, Chema, kamelito, Yicker, JamesD, Algarbi, ibisum, jede, thrust26 and everyone else for their help and feedback!
+Thanks to DBug, Twilighte, Chema, kamelito, Yicker, JamesD, Algarbi, ibisum, jede, thrust26, mmu_man and everyone else for their help and feedback!

+Thanks to Stefan Haubenthal for the MorphOS port!

 AVI export notes